 hamburger

-Jal Jeevan Mission is a reformed and upgraded version of the Project National Rural Drinking Water Programme (NRDWP).
-The Indian Government has restructured the NRDWP into the Jal Jeevan Mission (JJM) with the purpose of offering Functional Home Tap Connections (FHTC) to every rural household called Har Ghar Nal Se Jal (HGNSJ) by 2024.
-The Jal Jeevan Mission UPSC topic is considered to be one of the most important for aspirants preparing for the upcoming IAS Prelims and UPSC Mains.
+Jal Jeevan Mission (JJM) is a reformed and upgraded version of the Project National Rural Drinking Water Programme (NRDWP).
+The Indian Government has restructured the NRDWP into the Jal Jeevan Mission with the purpose of offering Functional Home Tap Connections (FHTC) to every rural household called Har Ghar Nal Se Jal (HGNSJ) by 2024.
+Jal Jeevan Mission is a flagship program launched by the Indian Government in 2019 with the aim of providing piped water supply to every household in the country by 2024.

 What is the Jal Jeevan Mission?

-• The Jal Jeevan Mission (JJM), a flagship program of the Government of India, was launched on August 15, 2019, by Hon’ble Prime Minister Narendra Modi.
+The Jal Jeevan Mission (JJM), a flagship program of the Government of India, was launched on August 15, 2019, by Hon’ble Prime Minister Narendra Modi.
+The program is a crucial step towards achieving the United Nations’ Sustainable Development Goal 6, which aims to ensure access to water and sanitation for all.

 Jal Jeevan Mission UPSC Notes